 2. Turn Off Bright Blue Light

-Blue light-emitting from bright lights in your room, eBooks, computers, phones, and tablets can reduce or delay the production of melatonin.
 Consider using yellow or orange light found in most lamps.
 If you are unable to sleep, read a physical book under those yellow lights.
 They have little effect on melatonin.
 Also, make yourself a cup of lavender or chamomile tea.
 You will soon become very sleepy.

 3. Aim To Sleep Around 10:00 To 11:00 PM